 The people who claim this say it was done out of malicious intent, but in some cases, it was because they misplaced something at night.

 Sometimes, child labor, outlaws, or even exploiting people was what attributed to these “goblins.”

-Many who believe that someone is out for revenge or out to get them that they were being influenced by goblins, or that a goblin is doing it, when in reality it may just be their own personal mental state and how they approach situations.
+Many believe that someone is out for revenge or out to get them that they were being influenced by goblins, or that a goblin is doing it, when in reality it may just be their mental state and how they approach situations.